AUT-W vs GR-W Dream11 Team Hints, Germany Tour of Austria 2020

 AUT-W vs GR-W Dream11 Tips And Predictions

-Dream11 Team Prediction Austria Women vs Germany Women, 1st T10 – Fantasy Cricket Tips For Today’s AUT-W vs GR-W at Seebarn Cricket Ground: Women’s cricket returns to the international stage following the coronavirus break in March with a bilateral T20I series between Austria and German women cricket teams from today in Vienna.
-Also Read - BECC vs BSVB Dream11 Team Hints, ECS T10 - Dresden: Captain And Vice-Captain, Fantasy Cricket Tips Berlin Eagles CC vs BSV Britannia, 11th T10 at Ostrapark 12:30 PM IST Wednesday August 12
+Dream11 Team Prediction Austria Women vs Germany Women, 1st T10 – Fantasy Cricket Tips For Today’s AUT-W vs GR-W at Seebarn Cricket Ground: Germany have taken a 1-0 lead in the five-match T20I series with a comprehensive win in the series opener on Wednesday.
+Batting first, Christian Gough (72) and Anuradha Doddaballapur (40*) guided the tourists to 165/2 in 20 overs.
+Emma Bargna then took 5/13 from her four overs as Austria were skittled for 83 in just 19 overs with Germany winning by 82 runs.
+Also Read - USGC vs BSVB Dream11 Team Hints, ECS T10 - Dresden: Captain And Vice-Captain, Fantasy Cricket Tips USG Chemnitz vs BSV Britannia, 16th T10 at Ostrapark 12:30 PM IST Thursday August 13

-Germany is on a five-T20I tour of Austria which starts from August 12 and ends on August 15.
-Thursday will be a double-header with two matches to be played while the rest of the three days will see one game each.
-Also Read - BECC vs BSCR Dream11 Team Hints, ECS T10 - Dresden: Captain And Vice-Captain, Fantasy Cricket Tips Berlin Eagles CC vs BSC Rehberge, 9th T10 at Ostrapark 6:30 PM IST Tuesday August 11
+With this, the women cricket at international level has returned for the first time since the ICC Women’s T20 World Cup in March before coronavirus outbreak derailed the entire cricket calendar.
+Also Read - ENG vs PAK Dream11 Team Tips, Pakistan in England 2020: Captain And Vice-Captain, Fantasy Cricket Hints England vs Pakistan, 2nd Test at Ageas Bowl, Southampton at 3:30 PM IST Thursday August 13

-All the five matches will be played at the Seebarn Cricket Ground in Harmannsdorf and will be broadcast live on European Cricket Network’s website.
-In India, the matches will be streamed live by FanCode.
-Also Read - CC vs BUB Dream11 Team Prediction Tanzania APL T20 2020: Captain And Vice-captain, Fantasy Cricket Tips For Chui Challengers vs Buffalo Blasters 8th Match, Gymkhana Ground 12:30 PM IST August 11
+Today is a double-header – the first match starts at 1:30 pm (IST) while the next at 6:00 pm (IST).
+Also Read - KAP vs BKH Dream11 Team Prediction Afghan One-Day Cup 2020: Captain And Vice-captain, Fantasy Playing Tips For Kabul Province vs Balkh Province One-Day Match Probable XIs at Mis Ainak Cricket Ground 10 AM IST August 13

 You can check the AUT-W vs GR-W Dream11 and full squad here.